cobrowseio/cobrowse-docs-gitbook/ai/cobrowse-agents.md

 Each virtual agent has:
 - A **display name** that users see (e.g., "Jessica")
-- An **identifier** used for SDK integration sica for the trial agent) and an identifier for use in the SDK.
+- An **identifier** used for SDK integration

 ## SDK integration